 What does the Republican budget do as to collective bargaining and education?

-It imposes a 2% increase in teacher contributions to the retirement fund, which would cost the average teacher $1,500 per year.
+It imposes a 2% increase in teacher pension contributions, which would cost the average teacher $1,500 per year.
+This unprecedented tax on teachers does not go into the teacher pension fund to support teacher retirement, but instead goes into the state’s general fund.

 It does not impose a cost shift of teacher retirement responsibilities onto towns.